palaeoware/SPIERS/docs/index.rst

 [S]erial [P]alaeontological [I]mage [E]diting and [R]endering [S]ystem: Alignment and data-preparation utility

-Main Coding: Russell Garwood
+Main Coding: Russell J. Garwood
-Additional Coding: Mark Sutton, Alan R.T.
+Additional Coding: Mark D. Sutton, Alan R.T.
 Spencer
-Documentation: Russell Garwood, Mark Sutton, Alan R.T.
+Documentation: Russell J. Garwood, Mark Sutton, Alan R.T.
 Spencer

 SPIERSalign is a stand-alone program which enables the user to align (or register) and crop a sequence of images (a tomographic dataset) prior to editing and/or reconstruction with SPIERSedit.